 11255 Camp Bowie Blvd.
 West

-A global distributor of industrial packaging materials, M-Pak provides tailored protection and packaging to national retailers, federal and state government entities and prime contract buyers.
-The company offers a battery of sustainable plastic bags, corrugated boxes, insulated mailers, bubble wrap/foam, stretch film, cases and coolers as it works to increase clients’ operational efficiency and reduce overall packaging costs.
+The company’s products include sustainable plastic bags, corrugated boxes, insulated mailers, bubble wrap/foam, stretch film, cases and coolers as it works to increase clients’ operational efficiency and reduce overall packaging costs.

-“We were FEMA’s first purchase order after [Hurricane] Katrina hit,” Cooley said.
+“We were FEMA’s first purchase order after [Hurricane] Katrina hit,” Cooley told the Business Press.

-Mother and daughter expanded the business in 2012 with a line of tactical gear, clothing and equipment for law enforcement and fire and emergency medical service professionals.
-Name brands include 5.11 Tactical, Pelican Products and SafariLand.
-The tactical gear and uniforms now make up 12 percent of the business.
+M-Pak expanded in 2012 by adding a line of tactical gear, clothing and equipment for law enforcement and fire and emergency medical service professionals, which account for about 12 percent of the company’s annual sales.